How to review specs and raise issues

 - Monitor the email/bugzilla thread and contribute to the discussion.

-- When the issue has been addressed, close the issue and inform the relevant WG that you have done so.
+- When the issue has been addressed, add the label to the issue and get agreement from the i18n WG to close it.

 i18n WG shepherds are assigned to products to facilitate work on the issues.
 They bring issues to the i18n WG attention if action is needed to move them forward or close them.
 In particular, shepherds should regularly check that relevant WGs have been notified about issues raised, but you should check that the i18n WG reviews your new issues.